 Labor Relations, Unions and Other Collective Employment Rights

 The National Labor Relations Act is an employment law that gives you the right to work with your coworkers to improve workplace conditions, pay and other employment issues.
 You can work together with your coworkers through an organized union or through an informal organization.
-If you are a union worker then your collective bargaining agreement will provide certain protections for your job beyond the at-will relationship that can be used in the grievance process with the union or through other legal action, including arbitration and mediation.
+If you are a union worker then your collective bargaining agreement will provide protections beyond the at-will relationship.
+That can be used in the grievance process with the union or through other legal action, including arbitration and mediation.

 Wrongful Discharge or Wrongful Termination

 In Texas a termination creates a claim for wrongful termination under limited circumstances.
-The majority of these circumstances include termination in violation of a statute, such as anti-discrimination laws or in retaliation for complaining of unlawful conduct by the employer.
-There are also wrongful discharge claims available when an employee is fired for whistleblowing on certain types of unethical or illegal behavior.
-A terminated employee may also have a claim for wrongful discharge in a Sabine Pilot claim in which the employee is fired for refusing to perform an illegal act at the employer’s direction.
+This generally includes termination in violation of a statute, such as anti-discrimination laws or for complaining of unlawful conduct.
+There are also wrongful discharge claims available when an employee is fired for whistleblowing on certain unethical or illegal acts.
+A terminated employee may also have a claim for wrongful discharge in a Sabine Pilot claim.
+This is a claim when the employee suffers termination for refusing to perform an illegal act at the employer’s direction.
 A wrongful discharge claim gives employees similar opportunities for financial recovery similar to other employment claims.
-Learn more about how wrongful termination lawyer Adam Kielich can demand justice and help you recover for your losses.
+Learn more about how Dallas and Fort Worth wrongful termination lawyer Adam Kielich can help you recover for your losses.